palaa159/Docs/OpenBCI Software/01-OpenBCI_GUI.md

 ![gui windows properties menu](../assets/images/GUI-WindowsProperties.PNG)

-1.Select the `Compatibility` tab at the top of this window, and then click `Change high DPI settings`.
+1. Select the `Compatibility` tab at the top of this window, and then click `Change high DPI settings`.

 ![gui windows properties compatibility](../assets/images/GUI_WindowsProperties_Compatibility.PNG)

 1. In the section labeled `High DPI scaling override`, check the box `Override high DPI scaling behavior` and change from `Application` to `System (Enhanced)`.

+![gui windows override high dpi scaling](../assets/images/GUI_Windows_OverrideHighDPI.PNG)

 1. That's it!
 Once the settings have been changed, restart the GUI!

-![gui windows override high dpi scaling](../assets/images/GUI_Windows_OverrideHighDPI.PNG)

 </details>